3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

     d' = s * d

+- "min"/"max": (this is used for boolean operations of distance. distance fields being special cases of levelset functions)

+    d' = s * d

 **srcalpha**: is a scalar value that SHOULD be in the range [-1, 1] which is multiplied with the sampled values in the source layer during the blending process.

 **dstalpha**: is a scalar value that SHOULD be in the range [-1, 1] which is multiplied with the sampled values in the destination during the blending process.